Vasall/vasall/README.txt

   After installing the external libraries, we can now clone the reposity:
     $ git clone https://github.com/Vasall/vasall-client.git

-  Finally we can build the client by calling build.sh.
-The script will download all necessary modules and then starts compiling the project:
+  Create the necessary folders for the object-files and the final binary:
-    $ bash build.sh
+    $ mkdir bin obj

   Now that everything is done, we can finally start the client and start playing the game using this command: